ducharmemp/RustBoyAdvance/README.md

 "c" to run the program without stopping.

 The version of Rust used to compile this project is 1.8, and can be found at https://www.rust-lang.org/downloads.html

+**Note: I wrote most of this during a 48 hour period a few years ago, so the code needs restructured and it's a bit rough.**